 In April of 2017, the G.R.S.
 School Board approved changes to Capstone Project.
 The first was a name change from Senior Project to Capstone Project.
-Next, students will be allowed to select from three options - 1) Honors; 2) Career Focused; 3) Project Based.
-Starting with the 2017-2018 school year, all members of the junior class will begin a now two-year process.
-Year one will be to complete the requirements for the project hours.
-It will be due prior to entering their senior year.
-Year two will be for them to complete their career portfolios, written requirements, paper/journals, slideshow, display board, and prepare for their presentation in May.
+Next, students will be allowed to select from three options - 1) Honors; 2) College & Career; 3) Career & Technical.
+The Capstone Project consists of career portfolios, written requirements, paper/journals, slideshow, display board, and a presentation.
+Students may begin their project in their junior year.